donmccurdy/blog/_drafts/ideas.md

 - [ ] webgl / map
 - [ ] how to ask for help, for exceptions
 - [ ] something something entitlement
+- [ ] why CSE shouldn't be a single major